IBM/photorealistic-blocksworld/README.md

 running it on a single computer would take a lot of time.
 If you have access to a compute cluster, you can distribute the workload to the job scheduler.
-You should customize the job submission command in `generate_all.sh` for your job scheduler.
+You should customize the job submission command in `generate_all.sh` for your job scheduler (e.g., Torque/PBS, Sun Grid Engine).
-Once you get done, run
+Once customized, running the script like this will submit 4 jobs where 1000 images are distributed to each job (250 images each).

-    ./generate_all.sh 5 1000 true 5
+    ./generate_all.sh 5 1000 4

 Further customization details are available in the comment section of the script.